 Ray Halfmoon prefers hightops, but he gladly trades them for a nice pair of moccasins for his Grampa.
-After all, it’s Grampa Halfmoon who’s always there to help Ray get in and out of scrapes — like the time they are forced to get creative after a homemade haircut makes Ray’s head look like a lawn-mowing accident.
+After all, it’s Grampa Halfmoon who’s always there to help Ray get in and out of scrapes — like the time they teamed up to pet sit for the whole block during a holiday blizzard!

 This collection of interrelated stories is heartwarming and laugh-out-loud funny.
 Cynthia Leitich Smith writes with wit and candor about what it’s like to grow up as a Seminole-Cherokee boy who is just as happy pounding the pavement in windy Chicago as rowing on a lake in rural Oklahoma.

 The paperback edition features a new cover, new interior illustrations, updated text and ancillary materials, including a new author’s note.
 Published in partnership with We Need Diverse Books.